HL7/fhir-shorthand/input/pagecontent/reference.md

   * component[diastolicBP].valueQuantity = UCUM#mm[Hg] "mmHg"
   ```

 At minimum, each slice must be constrained such that it can be uniquely identified via the discriminator (see Step 3).
-For example, if the discriminator path points to a "code" path that is a CodeableConcept, and it discriminates by value or pattern, then each slice must constrain "code" using an assignment rule or binding rule that uniquely distinguishes it from the other slices' codes.
+For example, if the discriminator path points to an element that is a CodeableConcept, and it discriminates by value or pattern, then each slice must constrain that CodeableConcept using an assignment rule or binding rule that uniquely distinguishes it from the other slices.

 ##### Step 3.
 Specifying the Slicing Logic